sagefy/sagefy/docs/Updates.md

+## UPDATE -- 2018 Aug 20

+Thanks for signing up for the Sagefy development updates newsletter.
+I will be sending updates biweekly to help track progress on Sagefy.

+### 2018 Aug 6 - 2018 Aug 19

+* Personal computer is with Apple repair, so not much progress to report :(

+### Upcoming Two Weeks: 2018 Aug 20 - 2018 Sept 2

+* Once I have my computer again... continue work on code architectural updates to support upcoming features.
+* Begin planning for next Medium article.

+### Feedback

+Feel free to reply to this address!
+You can also go to http://sgef.cc/feedback and add feedback or ideas there.

 ## UPDATE -- 2018 Aug 6

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.